meet-furia/meet-furia/Readme.md

 # 💫 About Me:
-Full-stack developer with expertise in frontend and backend technologies.<br>Currently honing my skills in React and Java Spring Boot.
-I am looking to collaborate with<br>Developers proficient in React and Java Spring Boot for interesting projects or open-source contributions.
-Ask me about<br>Anything related to frontend development with React or backend development with Java Spring.
+Proficient full-stack professional with a Master’s in Computer Science and a PG Diploma in Software Development.
+Skilled in frontend (React, HTML5, CSS3, JavaScript, Redux) and diverse backend (Java, Spring, Spring Boot, Hibernate, various Spring modules) technologies, backed by robust database skills in MySQL and MongoDB.
+Actively enhanced these proficiencies during a pivotal internship at Connexions Data Inc, contributing to backend scalability and optimized software performance.

 ## 🌐 Socials: